AT&T Cell Phone Plans for Seniors in 2025, Tested and Reviewed

 How Does AT&T Compare to Other Phone Carriers?

-AT&T used to offer a Senior Nation plan – a talk-only plan for older adults who didn’t want data.
-Unfortunately, they discontinued it in 2020.
+AT&T once offered a senior phone plan nationwide, but discontinued it in 2020.
+A replacement plan has never been introduced.
 If you’re looking for a call-only plan, consider Lively, another phone provider we’ve tested.
-It is one of the few carriers offering a call-only plan for just $19.99 per month.
+It is one of the few carriers offering a Basic plan for just $19.99 per month.

 Frequently Asked Questions About AT&T Phone Plans